 Everything is engineered.
 Every building, bridge, highway, pipeline, vehicle, toy, computer, athletic shoe – every manmade object is taken from idea to reality by engineers.
-San Jacinto College offers an Associate of Science in Engineering that is fully transferrable to Texas public universities and includes courses in physics, chemistry, math and engineering.
+San Jacinto College offers an Associate of Science in Engineering (ASE) that is designed to transfer to Texas public universities and includes courses in physics, chemistry, math, and engineering.

 - promotes maximum transferability for students and offers courses based on a particular field of engineering and the institution to which they will transfer;

 - helps students develop skills for the management of natural resources, environmental restoration, and the design, installation, and improvement of integrated systems of business and manufacturing in a variety of fields; and

 - prepares students for careers in biomedical engineering, chemical engineering, civil engineering, computer and electrical engineering, industrial engineering, mechanical engineering, petroleum engineering, and more.

 San Jacinto College participates in the Voluntary Mechanical Engineering Transfer Compact.
 The Transfer Compact represents 77 percent of the Texas public universities offering mechanical engineering and 75 percent of the Texas public community or technical colleges offering lower-division engineering courses.
 The compact guarantees transfer credit for community college students accepted into university mechanical engineering programs.